ChalmersGU-data-structure-courses/OpenDSA/RST/en/Indexing/TwoThreeTree.rst

 Nodes are shown as rectangular boxes with two key fields.
 (These nodes actually would contain complete records or pointers to complete records, but the figures will show only the keys.)
-Internal nodes with only two children have an empty right key field.
 Leaf nodes might contain either one or two keys.
-Here is an implementation for the 2-3 tree node class.

-.. codeinclude:: Indexing/TTNode

-Note that this sample declaration does not distinguish between leaf and internal nodes and so is space inefficient, because leaf nodes store three pointers each.
-We can use a :ref:`class hierarcy <class hierarchy> <BinaryTreeImpl>` to implement separate internal and leaf node types.

 From the defining rules for 2-3 trees we can derive relationships between the number of nodes in the tree and the depth of the tree.